Causes of Miscarriage: The Truth About What You Can Do To Avoid Them

 Drinking fewer than four drinks per week did not significantly increase risk for miscarriage in comparison to not drinking at all.

-No, previous contraceptive use does not cause a miscarriage
+Can previous contraceptive use cause miscarriage?

 Women who use hormonal contraception or IUDs often wonder if the contraceptive effects have long-term harmful effects on fertility.
 According to the American College of Obstetricians and Gynecologists, there is currently no evidence to suggest that history of hormonal or intra-uterine contraceptive methods increases risk for miscarriage after you stop using them.

 In the unlikely event that you become pregnant while you have an IUD, then there is a slight increased risk of miscarriage if the IUD is still in place (but not if it’s been removed).

 Also, even if you miss a dose or more of the pill and become pregnant, the additional pills you may take do not increase miscarriage risk.

 Certain bacterial infections, especially with the bacteria mycoplasma hominis and ureaplasma urealyticum, increase infection of the uterine lining, prohibiting implantation and embryo growth, leading to a miscarriage.
 Your doctor can test for these bacteria, and, if need be, antibiotics can remedy this problem.